 At 16 God saved my life.
 I had been working at a summer camp in Massachusetts.
 The camp employed twelve teen-age boys as maintenance, waiters, and dishwashers.
 Of the twelve, nine of us liked to go out after supper and drive around the area.
 Bobby’s mother worked as the camp nurse, and she had a car, a 1958 Pontiac nine-passenger station wagon.
 Those were the days of Detroit’s “horsepower race.”
 The big Pontiac had a 300 horsepower engine.
 The nurse allowed Bobby to drive the car after hours, so most evenings we’d drive around.
 One day we were cruising along a country road at 110 mph.
 I was sitting in the second row middle seat and had a perfect view of the car’s instrument panel.
 Suddenly the road had a down hill.
 The car was momentarily airborne.
 We thought it was glorious until the car landed again and we saw, just ahead, the road curve sharply to the right.
 Ahead of us was a stand of tall mature trees.
 Instantly we all realized that we were going way too fast for the curve and in another few seconds the car would hurtle straight into the trees and explode.
 My instant thought was, “So this is how it ends for me, just 16 years old.”
 Bobby said, “Goodbye, fellows.”

 Bobby decided to spend the last seconds of life trying to save us.
 The car snapped around the curve like an amusement park whip.
 At the time I had a mental image of nine guardian angels pushing the left side of the car keeping it on the road.
 After that the road was straight again.
-Bobby slowed the car and stopped at the side of the road.
+Bobby slowed the car and stopped at the road side.
 For ten minutes we all sat there trying to catch our breath.
 Then someone said, “Did that really happen?”
 I remember saying, “Yes, it did.
-God wanted to save the life of one of us, and for the sake of that one he saved all nine.”
+God wanted to save one of us, and for the sake of the one he saved all nine.”
 After a while Bobby drove us back to the camp, slowly.
 That evening I knew, absolutely knew, that God was real.
 We confirmed it the next evening when we went back to that same road.
 Bobby drove the curve at 35 mph, and the tires squealed a little.
 When he went back and tried it again at 40 mph the tires squealed a lot.
 We all agreed that trying the curve at 45 mph would have been fatal.
-From that day my belief that God is real has been absolute.

 Music of My Youth